 The two became so popular that their bitter fights were parodied in movies and in TV skits and eventually the trademark on "Thumbs Up - Thumbs Down" became such a part of popular culture that Gene and Roger had it trademarked.

-In July of 2006, Ebert was forced to step away from the balcony when cancer in this jaw forced him into surgery and rendered him unable to speak.
-At that time, Roeper continued the show with rotating guest critics until Buena Vista decided in the Summer of 2008 that it didn't want to continue with "Ebert and Roeper any longer.
-But, despite his illness, Roger Ebert is still active, still writing his weekly reviews and is still one of the most beloved film critics of all time.
+In July 2006, Ebert was forced to step away from the balcony when cancer in this jaw forced him into surgery and rendered him unable to speak.
+At that time, Roeper continued the show with rotating guest critics until Buena Vista decided in the Summer of 2008 that it didn't want to continue with "Ebert and Roeper" any longer.
+Despite his illness, Roger Ebert remained active, still writing his weekly reviews as well as a movie blog.
+He announced a hiatus from writing in April 2013, citing the return of his cancer, then passed away the next day.
+Through his prolific writing, Roger Ebert maintains a status as one the most beloved film critics of all time.